-- Is there anything new you have learned? - Is there anything you feel particularly pleased about? - Is there anything you particularly enjoyed? - Is there anything you found difficult? - Is there anything you are still puzzling about? - Is there anything you would like to do again?
+- Is there anything new you have learned? - Is there anything you feel particularly pleased about? - Is there anything you particularly enjoyed? - Is there something that you found difficult? - Is there something that you are still puzzling about? - Is there something you would like to do again?